audeering/shift/README.md

 ## Inference

-The following needs `api.py` to be running `on the same network, e.g. computeXX`.
+The following needs `api.py` to be already running on the same network, e.g. `computeX`.

 **Text 2 Speech**